nadavleva/my-ramen-playground/demo/docs/MINIKUBE_README.md

 ```

 **⚠️ Why this matters**: If `KUBECONFIG` points to other Kubernetes installations (like k3s), minikube will fail to start with permission errors.

+## Common Issues

+1. Registration Failures
+   - Check cluster-manager is only on hub
+   - Verify ManagedCluster status
+   - Check klusterlet logs

+2. Resource Misplacement
+   - DRPolicy must be on hub only
+   - Clean up any stray resources on DR clusters

+3. Network Connectivity
+   - Use `minikube -p ramen-hub ip` to get hub address
+   - Test connectivity with wget or curl

 ## 🚀 **Quick Start**